Newsviews: COVID-19 surge and distributing a vaccine equitably

 A big concern in the city and across the state is the number of COVID-19 patients who need hospital care.

-Dr. Bala Hota, vice president and chief analytics officer at Rush University Medical Center, said staffing is being paid to nationwide as COVID-19 cases continue to rise rapidly.
-Hospitals need to pay attention to not just bed availability, but also have the staff to provide the care, Hota added.
+Dr. Bala Hota, vice president and chief analytics officer at Rush University Medical Center, said staffing is being paid attention to nationwide as COVID-19 cases continue to rise rapidly.
+Hospitals need to focus not just on bed availability, but also having the staff to provide the care, Hota added.